dsyer/hello-wasm/README.md

         at com.example.driver.DemoApplication.main(DemoApplication.java:22)
 ```

-That's because we are running a `main` entry point which has a call to `proc_exit()`.
+That's because we are running a `main` entry point which has a call to `proc_exit()` (although older versions of `emcc` do not behave this way - probably they fixed a bug).
 We can re-arrange the WASM to just print and not exit:

 ```c
 #include <stdio.h>